jw2249a/2017-bayes-audit/2017-code/README.md

     audited-votes-DEN-A01-2017-11-21-09-30-55.csv

 As noted, if the sample is expanded, then the new sample vote file will contain records for not only the newly examined ballots, but also for the previously examined ballots.

 For example, the file

     audited-votes-DEN-A01-2017-11-22-10-14-21.csv

-will be an augmented version of the previously show file.
+will be an augmented version of the previously shown file.

 An **audited votes file** represents a set of votes that have been sampled and audited during an audit.
 It is similar in format to a